cloud-bulldozer/benchmark-operator/docs/e2e-ci.md

 }
 ```

 If every command in the test case exits with a 0 status code (success), the test passes.
-This workflow uses bats framework to execute end to end tests, these tests are defined in files with the termination *.bats under the [e2e directory](./e2e)
+This workflow uses bats framework to execute end to end tests, these tests are defined in files with the termination *.bats under the project's e2e directory.

 ### Events